If-None-Match HTTP request header makes the request conditional. For

 The comparison with the stored

-ETag uses the weak comparison algorithm, meaning two files are considered identical not only if they are identical byte to byte, but if the content is equivalent.
-For example, two pages that would differ only by the date of generation in the footer would be considered as identical.
+ETag uses the weak comparison algorithm, meaning two files are considered identical if the content is equivalent — they don't have to be identical byte for byte.
+For example, two pages that differ by the date of generation in the footer would still be considered as identical.

 When used in combination with

 If-None-Match has precedence (if the server supports it).

 There are two common use cases:

 HEADmethods, to update a cached entity that has an associated